-The IPCC report their findings in the famous IPCC-reports.
-These collections of contemporary scientific facts get plenty of attention by the media.
-Their primary purpose is to present research with a high quality to decision makers.
-For example, the reports are used at the COP-meetings.
+For example, IPCC reported the consequences of global warming of 1.5°C, explaining why humans need to stop emitting greenhouse gases.
+The body presents its findings in the famous IPCC reports.
+These collections of contemporary scientific facts get a lot of media attention.
+Their primary purpose is to present research of high quality to decision-makers.
+For example, the reports get used at the COP meetings for climate change.

 What is the IPCC?

 The IPCC has existed since 1988.
-Back then, it was created through a collaboration between WMO and UNEP.
-These stand for the World Metrological Organisation and United Nations Environment Program.
-Today, the organisation IPCC consists of 195 countries, either members of the WMO or the UN.
-The work of the IPCC is thereby a result of thousands of researchers from nearly the entire world.
+The body was created by the WMO, World Metrological Organisation, and the UNEP, United Nations Environmental Program.
+Today, the organisation IPCC consists of 195 countries.
+These are either members of the WMO or the UN.
+The work of the IPCC builds on research from scientists all over the world.

 However, the IPCC does not finance their own research.
 Instead, it evaluates already existing, new and relevant research.
-Then, it highlights and brings forward the facts that they believe are accurate.
+Then, it highlights and brings forward the facts they believe are accurate and most urgent.

 Large scientific reports

-The IPCC reports the present stage of the scientific, technical and socio-economical parts of climate change.
-More so, they state the consequences of current emissions as well as the risks that these pose for the future.
-As mentioned, they also present ideas for mitigation, as well as give other types of advices.
+The IPCC reports the present state of the scientific, technical and socio-economical parts concerning climate change.
+More so, they present the consequences of current emissions and the risks that these have for the future.
+As mentioned, they introduce ideas for mitigation and give other types of advice.

-There are different types of IPCC-reports.
-Particularly the “Assessment Reports” present the research from a particular time span.
-So far, the UN has released 5 of these reports.
-The sixth one is known as the sixth assessment report – AR6.
-It will be released in 2022.
-This one gives an overlook from 2014 to 2022.
-Meaning that the latest report, AR5, was released in 2014.
+There are different kinds of IPCC reports.
+Particularly the “Assessment Reports” present the research from a particular epoch.
+So far, the UN has released 6 of these reports.
+They are chronologically named.
+For example, the 6th one is known as the sixth assessment report – AR6.
+This one got released in 2022.
+It presents an overlook reaching from 2014 to 2022.
+Hence the report before that, AR5, was released in 2014.

-Other kinds of reports can be the so called “special reports”.
+Other kinds of reports are the so-called “special reports”.
 Such as the “IPCC Special Report on Global Warming of 1.5 °C” from 2018.
-This report was created using about 6000 scientific articles.
-More so, it has been written by 91 researchers from 40 countries.
-In other words, the materials are produced by an impressing amount of scientific work.
-Furthermore, the special report on global warming of 1.5 °C was used to create the Paris Agreement in 2015.
+This report builds on about 6000 scientific articles.
+More so, it got written by 91 researchers from 40 countries.
+In other words, the material builds on an enormous amount of scientific work.
+Furthermore, this special report got used to create the Paris Agreement in 2015.
 Hence the goal of keeping global warming below 2°C but preferably 1.5 °C.